 File shares include centralized file hosting on a network server or a network drive or shared files or disks on a local computer.
-Often referred to as a "Z drive" on networked computers, it is a shared drive somewhere on the network.
+Often referred to as a "Z drive" on networked computers, it's a shared drive somewhere on the network.

-Before beginning your migration, it is important that you plan your outcome by performing an assessment of your current source environment.
+Before you start your migration, it's important that you plan your outcome by performing an assessment of your current source environment.
 What you discover will influence your overall strategy and timing, including:

 - The design of the target environment and the mapping between source and target systems.